Research

 Auditing and debugging AI-driven software in legal- and social-critical domains.

-Secure & Safe Cyber-Physical Systems (CPS)
+Secure & Safe Cyber-Physical Systems

 Formal guarantees for safety, security, and control under uncertainty.